KavinduPramod/KavinduPramod/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on to get myself a intern
+- 🌱 I’m currently learning typescript, Spring Boot and more
+- - ⚡ Fun fact: A multimedia enthusiast who craves adventure, combining the worlds of gaming, film, and space exploration, while having a strong passion for martial arts, particularly boxing.
+  - - 📫 How to reach me: Just hit my mail

 <!--
 **KavinduPramod/KavinduPramod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.